ptahproject/ptah/docs/startup.rst

 Requirements
 ------------
-You or ptah must create a Pyramid Configurtor
+You or ptah must create a Pyramid Configurtor before invoking memphis.config.initialize and memphis.config.initializeSettings.
+Making a WSGI app can be done by Ptah or you can do it yourself.

 config.initialize
 -----------------